SarwarAlamSajib/RMS/README.md

 # Rastaurant Food Ordering System
-- A restaurant management system in C++ programming language.
+- A restaurant food ordering system in C++ programming language.

 # Features
 - Login as customer and admin